• Skip to primary navigation

 Pro Tips:

-1. I suggest using a softer crust French bread.
-Those will probably be sold in plastic bags, not in paper or unwrapped.
+1. I suggest using a softer crust of French bread.
+Those will probably be sold in plastic bags, not paper or unwrapped.
+If you start with a hard crust and bake it more, it will be too hard.

-2. If doing a larger amount, it is worth time doing your own sauce.
+2. If doing a larger amount, it is worth the time to do your sauce.
 My homemade sauce recipe: One 6 oz can of tomato paste and 6 oz water.
 1 teaspoon salt, ½ teaspoon pepper, 1 clove garlic, and ½ teaspoon oregano.
-This will make about 1 ½ cups of sauce which is three times what I use here for two 9 inch pizzas so you can judge from there.
+An optional pinch of crushed red pepper for heat.
+This will make about 1 ½ cups of sauce, which is three times what I use here for two 9-inch pizzas so that you can judge from there.

 4. Top as you wish.